turningpoint1988/WSCNN/README.md

 RC-CNN and WSCNN models are both based on this work [SIL-CNN](https://github.com/gifford-lab/mri-wrapper), and implemented on the [Caffe](http://caffe.berkeleyvision.org/installation.html) ploatform.

 ## Data preparation for RC-CNN
-In the RC-CNN file, the script rc-cnn.py, which incorparates the reverse-complement mode, is to transform DNA sequences to the data format that Caffe can take.
+In the RC-CNN/ directory, the script rc-cnn.py, which incorparates the reverse-complement mode, is to transform DNA sequences to the data format that Caffe can take.

 + Usage example:
 	```